-In August 2019, I decided to upload a video tutorial on my Youtube Channel on How To Use Fn Key With Action / Function Keys and now it is one of my Top 10 Videos.
-For beginners, it could be hard to understand the exact meaning and function of the Fn key, which is now a standard key on all most all the laptops.
+In August 2019, I decided to upload a video tutorial on my Youtube Channel on How To Use Fn Key With Action / Function Keys, and now it is one of my Top 10 Videos.
+For beginners, it could be hard to understand the exact meaning and function of the Fn key, which is now a standard key on all most all laptops.

-Necessity brings me to write this article as I thought many of you will facing the same problem with the Fn key.
-Surely, it is easy to hold down the Fn key to use Secondary Actions available on F1 to F12 keys on a laptop.
+Necessity brings me to write this article as I thought many of you will face the same problem with the Fn key.
+Surely, it is easy to hold down the Fn key to use Secondary Actions available on the F1 to F12 keys on a laptop.
 Like, on my HP Laptop, I can mute the volume by pressing the F6 key alone or the F12 key to enable/disable Airplane Mode.
 The Airplane Mode is a Secondary Action of the F12 Function Key (see Figure 1.1).

 But the scope of this tutorial is far more than that because the default behavior of the Fn key under BIOS ( (Basic Input Output System) Settings might create conflict with other applications installed on your system.
 So, you first need to determine that either the Fn key is Enabled/Disabled by default in BIOS Settings.
 You can Google to know how to access the BIOS settings for the specific laptop model.